RSD

 Under the moniker RSD, Rob Smith produces fresh, innovative bass music that simultaneously pays dues to his deep sound system roots while pushing things ever forward.

 From his musical beginnings playing guitar in local roots reggae band Restriction, Rob’s music has always had a strong dub aesthetic.
-Forming the, now legendary, production duo Smith and Mighty with collaborator Ray Mighty in 1987, the pair’s early releases on the Three Stripe label were influential in laying the groundwork for both the trip hop and jungle scenes for which Bristol would become renowned.
+Forming the now legendary production duo Smith and Mighty with collaborator Ray Mighty in 1987, the pair’s early releases on the Three Stripe label were influential in laying the groundwork for both the trip hop and jungle scenes for which Bristol would become renowned.

 A period of chart success and major label involvement in the early nineties was followed by a return to their underground roots for Smith and Mighty.
 During this time they worked with Peter D. Rose to release groundbreaking music on their More Rockers imprint.
 Rob Smith also went on to collaborate with local roots reggae producers Henry and Louis.